PostHog/posthog.com/contents/blog/the-posthog-array-1-32-0.md

 ### Funnels vertical breakdown

 Funnels with breakdowns just got a lot better.
-This new visualization can help you quickly better understand how your users are converting.
+This new visualization can help you better understand how your users are converting.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_32_0-funnel-vertical-breakdown.png" alt="Example screenshot: Funnels with a vertical breakdown" />